-Never run engine when the operator is not seated facing forward with hands on the controls.
-Leaking fuel is a fire and explosion hazard; inspect fuel system regularly and fix leaks immediately.
-Do not sit on seat backs, boat sides or engine box while engine is running.
-Do not make high-speed maneuvers in this boat.
-Do not stand on boat sides at anytime.
-To insure safe use and maintenance of this boat, read and understand the owners manual thoroughly.
-If you do not have a manual, contact: Correct Craft Inc. 6100 S. Orange Avenue Orlando FL 32809 (407) 855 - 4141 ski@skinautique.com
+- Never run engine when the operator is not seated facing forward with hands on the controls. - Leaking fuel is a fire and explosion hazard; inspect fuel system regularly and fix leaks immediately. - Do not sit on seat backs, boat sides or engine box while engine is running.
+Do not stand on boat sides at anytime. - Do not make high-speed maneuvers in this boat. - Always test the emergency engine shut off switch for proper function before operating the boat and never operate the boat unless the lanyard is securely attached to the driver.
+Always empty all ballast systems before lifting or trailering boat. - o To insure safe use and maintenance of this boat, read and understand the owners manual thoroughly.
+If you do not have a manual, contact: Correct Craft, Inc. 6100 S. Orange Avenue Orlando, FL 32809 (407) 855-4141. ski@skinautique.com